 Now, let’s look at a few reasons why you should consider a daily serving of peanuts and peanut butter as a part of your team, and how they can help support your mental health.

-A 2016 study of over 13,000 subjects was the first of its kind to find that nut consumption specifically could have an effect on potentially preventing depressive symptoms.1
+While we can not say that peanuts will magically cure anxiety and depression, a 2016 study of over 13,000 subjects was the first of its kind to find that nut consumption specifically could have an effect on potentially preventing depressive symptoms.1

 In 2020, a different group of researchers examined the effect of legume and nut consumption in relation to depression, anxiety and psychological distress in adults ages 18-55.
 Their findings concluded that regular nut/legume consumption was associated with a 66% lower risk of anxiety in men.2